tramuntanal/pntfr/README.md

 )
 vsession.notify

-# Custom content will be found into :custom key for Android.
+# Custom content will be found into :custom key for each platform.
-# For iOS each custom key is transformed into an 'acme-' prefixed key.
 ```
 # Testing
 For testing one can check the messages to be sent to each given driver the same way